 Words by Kimatni D. Rawlins, Images by Garvin St. Villier

-With bragging rights at stake, the challengers enjoyed exhilaration behind the wheel of the Lexus “weapons of mass seduction” on the 2-mile, low-banked, D-shaped oval superspeedway where NASCARs have amassed speeds over 240 mph.
+With bragging rights at stake, the challengers enjoyed exhilaration behind the wheel of the Lexus performance rides on the 2-mile, low-banked, D-shaped oval superspeedway where NASCARs have amassed speeds over 240 mph.
 This season the drivers took on the high-speed competitions to dethrone 2019 champ Curtis Hamilton who has been donning an LC 500 Coupe for the past year.
 And if you have never driven on Auto Club Speedway, then maybe you should schedule a session since it creates pure exultation and euphoria from within.
 The famous raceway 50 miles outside of Los Angeles has been featured in Ford vs. Ferrari, The Bucket List, and Charlie’s Angels, to name a few popular movies.

 Hosted by Big Tigger (face of Atlanta’s V-103 and the Atlanta Hawks’ resident DJ) and Scott Pruett, the most decorated IMSA driver of all time, the participants of “Lexus 0 to 60” included former all-pro NFL speedster DeAngelo Williams, former NFL player George Wilson, actor, model, and musician Don Benjamin (America’s Next Top Model), professional drag racer Dystany Spurlock, Brazilian actress and filmmaker Luciana Faulhaber, and actor Curtis Hamilton (Surviving Compton).
 Trust me, DeAngelo was just as fast with tires on the racetrack as he was with cleats on the field, running a 4.4 40-yard dash from the running back position, and also exhibited the most energy on set.
 Their instructional coaches were Jack Hawksworth, who set a track record at Road Atlanta for the Le Mans Prototype Challenge, and champion driver Townsend Bell.